eeariass/eeariass.github.io/now.md

    - The Undiscovered Self
    - Why Buddhism is True
    - El camino de la Espiritualidad
+   - Men of Mathematics: The Lives and Achievements of the Great Mathematicians from Zeno to Poincaré

 # Nerdiness
    - Most of my time daily revolves around solving problems and/or answering questions on different forums on networking